 Does the label tell you where the beans were grown and harvested?
 The key is to look for the name of an estate, farm, co-operative or farmer.
 Transparency is key.

-True craft chocolate will proudly tell you the origins of the beans down to the farmer, co-operative and village (just like wine, coffee, cheese, etc.)
+Craft chocolate will proudly tell you the origins of the beans down to the farmer, co-operative and village (just like wine, coffee, cheese, etc.)

 3 – Look at where it’s been Crafted

-Look for details of the maker, and if you can’t see an address – think again.
+Look for details of the maker.
+And if you can’t see an address – think again.

 4 – Look at how it’s been Crafted